Kambaba Jasper from Madagascar

 Kambaba jasper also known as crocodile jasper or kambaba stone is a relatively rare material found only in Madagascar.
 Much of the information about it online is vague and inaccurate so in this article we just talk about facts that we know to be true.

-Having researched and written about rocks and minerals for many years I'm well aware that not everything that you read online is factual or accurate.
-Furthermore despite Google's efforts to wipe it out, there's still a significant problem with plagiarism.
-For this reason I always check and double check facts before using them in articles that I write and by doing so have managed to eliminate a great deal of inaccurate information that has been written about kambaba jasper online.
+Having researched and written about rocks and minerals for many years I'm well aware that not everything you read about them is accurate.
+Furthermore despite Google's efforts to wipe it out, there's still a significant problem online with plagiarism.
+For this reason I always check and double check facts before using them in articles that I write and by doing so have managed to eliminate a great deal of inaccurate information that has been written about kambaba jasper.

 Many of the articles have repeatedly been plagiarised and each time the information is rewritten, more facts about the geological composition of this stone are excluded or misinterpreted.
 After a significant amount of research I found an interesting thread in a forum which although quite old, talks about kambaba jasper in great detail.
 It was started by someone who asked whether it was a stromatolite and the replies which cover several pages feature arguments both for and against.
 Having read the thread carefully I found the following comment particularly interesting;